-IRS Form 1099-DIV is a document financial institutions use to report dividends and distributions to both the investor (that’s you) and the IRS.
+IRS Form 1099-DIV is a document used by financial institutions to report your dividends and distributions to both you and the IRS.
 You'll probably receive IRS Form 1099-DIV in the mail if you own dividend-paying stocks or a mutual fund that makes a capital gains distribution.
-You'll use the information it contains to complete your return.
+You'll use the information it contains to complete your tax return.

-Getting a Form 1099-DIV can sometimes catch you by surprise.
-That’s because you'll receive one even if your dividends or capital gains were automatically reinvested to buy more shares.
+Getting a Form 1099-DIV can sometimes catch you by surprise because you'll receive one even if your dividends or capital gains were automatically reinvested to buy more shares.

 Who Uses Form 1099-DIV?

-You'll only receive Form 1099-DIV if your distributions occurred in a taxable account.
-For example, you won't receive the form for distributions from an individual retirement account (IRA), annuity, pension, or profit-sharing plan.
-If you’re classified as a nonresident alien for tax purposes, you’ll receive Form 1042-S, rather than Form 1099-DIV.
+You'll only receive a Form 1099-DIV if your distributions occurred in a taxable account.
+You won't receive the form for distributions from an individual retirement account (IRA), annuity, pension, or profit-sharing plan.
+You'll receive Form 1042-S rather than Form 1099-DIV if you're a nonresident alien for tax purposes.

-Anyone who receives dividend or capital gains distributions of more than $10 in a taxable account during a calendar year should be on the lookout for a 1099-DIV.
+Anyone who receives dividend or capital gains distributions of more than $10 in a taxable account during a calendar year should look for a 1099-DIV.

-Investors will receive a separate Form 1099-DIV for each taxable account where a distribution has occurred.
-But it doesn't automatically mean you'll owe taxes on the distribution.
+You should receive a separate Form 1099-DIV for each taxable account where a distribution has occurred.
+But it doesn't automatically mean that you'll owe taxes on the distribution if you receive one.

+Form 1099-DIV is one of many types of 1099s.
 A Form 1099 is used to report income to the IRS that doesn't come from a traditional job.
-Form 1099-DIV is one of many different types of 1099s.
-Here are some other common versions of 1099 forms you may encounter.
+These are some other common versions of the 1099 forms you may receive.

-Lenders send Form 1099-A to both the homeowner and the IRS when they foreclose on a property.
-The IRS treats the balance you owed that you're no longer liable for as taxable income.
+Lenders send Form 1099-A to both the homeowner and to the IRS when they foreclose on a property.
+The IRS treats the balance that you're no longer liable for paying as taxable income.

-Creditors use Form 1099-C to report the cancelation of debt.
+Creditors use Form 1099-C to report the cancellation of debt.
 You can expect a 1099-C from any creditor that forgives a balance of $600 or more.

 Federal, state, and local governments use Form 1099-G to report certain payments made to taxpayers.
-It’s commonly used to report unemployment compensation and state or local income tax offsets, credits, or deductions.
+This form is used to report unemployment compensation and state or local income tax offsets, credits, or deductions.

 Banks and financial institutions use Form 1099-INT to report interest income.
-You'll receive one if you earned interest of $10 or more from a savings account, money market account, or certificate of deposit (CD).
+You'll receive one of these if you earned interest of $10 or more on a savings account, money market account, or certificate of deposit (CD).

-Form 1099-MISC is used to report a variety of income sources, including salesperson incentive payments, prizes, and awards; compensation for jury duty; or taxable damages from a lawsuit.
+Form 1099-MISC is used to report a variety of income sources, including salesperson incentive payments, prizes and awards, compensation for jury duty, or taxable damages from a lawsuit.
 It's also used to report rents paid, medical and attorney payments, and some types of transactions related to agriculture and fishing.
-Pre-2020, this was the form companies often used for reporting payments to contractors and freelancers prior to 2020.
+This was the form companies used for reporting payments to contractors and freelancers prior to 2020.
 But these workers now have their own form.

-Companies now use Form 1099-NEC, instead of Form 1099-MISC, to report payments to independent contractors and freelancers.
-You’ll typically receive the form from any company that paid you $600 or more in a year.
+Companies now use Form 1099-NEC instead of Form 1099-MISC to report payments to independent contractors and freelancers.
+You should receive the form from any company that paid you $600 or more in a tax year.

-Form 1099-R is used to report any distribution over $10 from a retirement account or annuity.
+Form 1099-R is used to report distributions over $10 from a retirement account or annuity.
 You'll receive the form even when the distribution isn't taxable.

-This form is used to report Social Security benefits, regardless of whether they're taxable.
+Form SSA-1099 is used to report Social Security benefits, even if they're not taxable.

 Where To Get a Form 1099-DIV

 Most investors receive Form 1099-DIV in the mail.
-However, many investment companies allow you online access to all of your tax forms, including Form 1099-DIV, so you may be able to find it by logging into your account.
+But many companies allow you access to your tax forms online, including Form 1099-DIV, so you may be able to find it by logging in to your account.

 What To Do If You Don't Receive Form 1099-DIV

-If you don't receive a Form 1099-DIV in the mail and don't see it when you log into your account, contact your brokerage company.
+Contact your brokerage company if you don't receive a Form 1099-DIV in the mail, and you don't see it when you log in to your account.
 Some companies will only send you the form if your distributions were $10 or more.
-For extremely low-yield investments, like money market funds, your gains may be less than $10, particularly when interest rates are low.
+Your gains may be less than $10 for extremely low-yield investments such as money market funds, particularly when interest rates are low.

-But even if you don't receive a Form 1099-DIV, you’re still responsible for reporting that income to the IRS.
-You can still find the amount of any distributions by logging into your investment account.
+You're still responsible for reporting the income to the IRS even if you don't receive a Form 1099-DIV.
+You can find the amount of any distributions by logging in to your investment account.

 How To File Form 1099-DIV

 Consult with a tax professional if you're not sure how to handle Form 1099-DIV.
-The form includes your Social Security number or taxpayer-identification number, the IRS will know about this income even if you don't report it.
+The form includes your Social Security number or taxpayer identification number, so the IRS will know about this income even if you don't report it.

-- You receive a Form 1099-DIV if you have dividends or mutual fund distributions of more than $10 for a tax year.
+- You'll receive a Form 1099-DIV if you have dividends or mutual fund distributions of more than $10 during the tax year.

-- You don't need to file Form 1099-DIV with your return, but you need the information it contains when you prepare your return.
+- You don't have to file Form 1099-DIV with your tax return.
+But you'll need the information it contains when you prepare your return.

-- Receiving Form 1099-DIV doesn't necessarily mean you owe taxes on a distribution.
+- Receiving Form 1099-DIV doesn't always mean you owe taxes on a distribution.

-- You won't receive Form 1099-DIV for distributions that occurred in a tax-advantaged account, like a 401(k) or IRA.
+- You won't receive Form 1099-DIV for distributions that occurred in a tax-advantaged account such as a 401(k) or IRA.